kkostov/gadulka/README.md

 This is a permissive license which allows for any type of use, provided the copyright notice is included.

-This library project was initially created from [JetBrains's Library Template](https://github.com/Kotlin/multiplatform-library-template) under the Apachage 2.0 license.
+This library project was initially created from [JetBrains's Library Template](https://github.com/Kotlin/multiplatform-library-template) under the Apache 2.0 license.